 If the university determines that a CIP code should be changed, the following external approvals must be secured before the new CIP code can be implemented:

 - If a programmatic change necessitated the change in CIP code, the program’s new content must be reviewed and approved by NYSED.

 - For any CIP code change at a contract college, SUNY will need to be consulted.

-- As a condition of the university’s Title IV program participation agreement, all CIP code changes need to be approved by the United States Department of Education (ED).
-Note that ED may require proof of NYSED’s approval or documentation that such approval was not required.
+- As a condition of the university’s Title IV program participation agreement, CIP code changes may need to be approved by the United States Department of Education (ED).

 Securing external approvals from state and federal agencies can take significant time.